-Given the drastic reduction in real estate values, creditors that once appeared to be secured by high real estate values are now “unsecured” or “under-secured” and can therefore be subject to lien removal, reduction, or restructuring.
+Given the drastic reduction in real estate values, creditors that once appeared to be secured by high real estate values are now “unsecured” or “under-secured” and can therefore be subject to lien removal, reduction, or restructuring under Chapter 13.
 Depending on the value of the underlying asset, second mortgages and credit lines can be readjusted and even eliminated in total if property values show that the creditor’s claim is truly not “secured.”
 This is commonly known as lien removal or lien stripping.

-Chapter 13 bankruptcy allows for the removal of second mortgages, equity lines, and lines of credit in various circumstances that are increasingly common in today’s depressed real estate market.
-The removal of second mortgages and other lien obligations also reduces your monthly mortgage obligation and, ultimately, increases and protects your equity.
-This assures that homes are as affordable as possible while also providing for long-term home ownership.
+Chapter 13 bankruptcy allows for the removal of second mortgages, equity lines, and lines of credit in circumstances that are increasingly common in today’s depressed real estate market.
+The removal of second mortgages and other lien obligations also reduces your monthly mortgage payments while increasing and protecting your equity.
+This assures that homes are as affordable as possible while also assuring long-term home ownership.

 What Government programs are available during Foreclosure?

-The Obama Administration has introduced various new programs to stop home foreclosure, but they remain complicated and universally unsuccessful.
+There are various programs to stop home foreclosure, but they are still complicated and often unsuccessful.
 All of the programs depend on banks and servicers who just don’t care.
-The program is designed for homeowners who have experienced a serious hardship, like illness, loss of a job or divorce.
+The programs are designed for homeowners who have experienced a serious hardship, like illness, loss of a job or divorce.
 To participate, homeowners must document their financial hardship and their income.

 Why Choose Us for Mortgage Solutions?